DanielHzp/CommonBizAutomationSyntax/README.md

 # Business Rules Syntax

 This is a repository of commonly used business rules syntax in process workflows automated with Bizagi Expression Language (BEL).
-Sample syntax (classes, methods, functions and objects) is provided for multiple purposes and functionalities logic.
+Sample syntax (classes, methods, functions and objects) is provided as a guide to develop complex functionalities logic in Bizagi Studio.

 ## Usage